-I was definitely glad I stayed in Kong Lor village for two nights, it really has that idyllic Laos countryside scenery.
+A lot of backpackers rush through the loop and only spend one night in Kong Lor just to do the cave, but I was definitely glad I stayed for two nights, and could have stayed longer.
+It really has that idyllic Laos countryside scenery.
 And being right on the river at the resort was great.
-It’s the same river that goes through the Kong Lor cave, so you can actually hire a boat from the resort to go straight to the cave.
+It’s the same river that goes through the Kong Lor cave, so you can actually hire a boat from the resort to go straight to the cave if you want.
 Although it’s expensive with no one to split costs with.
 And I had my bike, so that was no go.
-Here’s just some of the river scenery and views of the countryside from the road in Kong Lor.
-Can you tell the bridge is my favorite sunset spot?
+Here’s some of the views from the river and the countryside nearby…

 the spring water is very cold, creating the mist